-SECTION 3-101.
+28 SECTION 3-101.
 CAPACITY TO CREATE REVOCABLE TRUST.
-An
+An 29 individual's capacity to create a revocable trust is the same as 30 the individual's capacity to make a will.

-individual has capacity to create a revocable trust to the same extent the individual has capacity to make a will.
+The purpose of this section, which is patterned after

-The purpose of this section, which is patterned after Restatement (Third) of Trusts Sec.
+Restatement (Third) of Trusts Sec.
 11 (Tent.
 Draft No. 1, 1996), is to provide some clarification to what has become a major issue in the law of trusts due to the recent and widespread use of the revocable trust as an alternative to a will.

 This section recognizes that the revocable trust is used primarily as a will substitute, with its key provision being the determination of the persons to receive the trust property upon the settlor's death.
 To solidify the use of the revocable trust as a device for transferring property at death, the settlor usually also executes a pourover will under which property not transferred to the trust during life will be consolidated with the trust property following the settlor's death.
 Given this primary use of the revocable trust as a device for disposing of property at death, the capacity standard for wills, and not for lifetime gifts, should apply.
 Should lifetime management issues arise, they may be dealt with by reformation or other appropriate remedies that will not jeopardize the overall plan of disposition by making the standard for the trust different or higher than that for making a will.
 Restatement (Third) of Trusts Sec.
 11 comm. b (Tent.
-Draft, 1996).
+Draft No. 1, 1996).